Configuration File Guide#

 • speed_range: [min, max] m/s (default [1.0, 1.0]).

-• One of: - path_points: List of 3D points [[x,y,z], [x,y,z], ...]. - target_prims: List of prim paths to visit.
+• Exactly one of (required): - path_points: List of 3D points [[x,y,z], [x,y,z], ...]. - target_prims: List of prim paths to visit.

 Note